tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 ### Registering for a Bing API Key
 To obtain a Bing API key, you must first register for a Microsoft Azure account.
 The account provides you with access to a wide range of Microsoft services.
-If you already have a Microsoft account, you do not need to register you can log in.
+If you already have a Microsoft account, you do not need to register -- simply enter your details to login with your existing account details.
 Otherwise, you can go online and create a free account with Microsoft at [`https://account.windowsazure.com`](https://account.windowsazure.com).

-When your account has been created, log in and go to the portal.
+When you have logged in, go to the portal.
 The link is at the top right of the page.

 Once the portal has loaded, you should see a list of options down the left-hand side of the viewport.
 Find the top option called `Create a resource` and click it.
 The right-hand side of the page will then be populated with more lists.
 From there, find the `AI + Machine Learning` option and select that.
 Scroll through the options on the subsequent menu that appears, and select the `Bing Search v7` option.